dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1686: Guidelines must ensure proper fund use.
+### T1686: Public funding must be transparent and accountable.

 |Support|
 |---|